tall-dan/gatherable/README.md

 Models, controllers, and routes are dynamically defined when you configure gatherable, so you're ready to roll!

-Right now, only `GET` and `POST` routes are created when gatherable is configured.
+`GET` and `POST` routes are created when gatherable is configured.
 They look like this:

 ```
 GET '/gatherable/:global_identifier/model_name/:model_id'
-POST '/gatherable/:global_identifier/model_name
+POST '/gatherable/:global_identifier/model_name'
 ```

 The `create` method for gatherable data points requires a specific param